tronprotocol/tronweb/docs/tronweb-object.rst

 toHex
 ==============================

-Convert any value to HEX
+Convert any value to HEX.

 .. note::
   This function does not convert TRX addresses to Hex.
 If you wish to specifically convert TRX addresses to HEX, please use tronWeb.address.toHex instead.